Maintaining Equanimity During Dangerous Times

 “We do not know.
 But the idea is difficult to avoid.”
 [The Theory of Celestial Influence, Rodney Collins, 4th Impression, 1971, Samuel Weiser, pp. 278-284.
 Quoted by permission from the daughter of Rodney Collins.]

 A fine perspective on the opportunity to further this "jump in conscious development" appears in the Spring 2003 Insight Journal.
+We're searching in our archives for this important article by astute Buddhist scholar, Andrew Olendzki.

 In quite a different approach to the same idea, from a set of three small books with messages from unidentified sources with the titles Handbook for the New Paradigm, Embracing the Rainbow, and Becoming, we read this: